MichelleBritton/michellebrittonhypnotherapy/README.md

 Chrome Developer Tools were used throughout the course of development, mainly to troubleshoot any layout issues that arose, such as margins and paddings, especially when optimising for smaller devices.

+I found the following issues during testing which have all be docuemntated in Solved Bugs:

+- When implementing the responsive navigation the navigation slide in page would appear and disappear when resizing to 1024px and below.
+- The responsive navigation needed to close when clicking on anchor links.
+- The redirect function on the form submission thank you page was tempermental and was not valid code.

 ### W3C Validator

 All pages contained in the website were validated using the W3C Validator.